DOI-USGS/fort-pymdwizard/README.md

 ===========================================================================================

 The  is a useful tool designed to facilitate FGDC
-metadata creation for spatial and non-spatial datasets.
+metadata creation for spatial and non-spatial data sets.
 It is a cross-platform desktop application built using an open-source Python architecture.